 Each fall hazard must be evaluated to determine the best fall protection method.
 Fall protection should be used whenever workers are exposed to falls greater than six feet.
 Conventional fall protection includes guardrail systems, safety net systems, and personal fall arrest systems.

-OSHA has developed a very good presentation about the fall protection systems available to residential contractors.
+OSHA has a dedicated page on their website about the fall protection systems available to residential contractors.
 Please visit the Safety Resources tab at www.silverlining.com for more safety-related materials, including fall protection.

 This blog was written by Joan Kuhn, a Commercial Lines Loss Prevention Specialist for West Bend.